grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/02 API/03 ServiceDisruptor.md

 ## Example

+The following example:
-The following example shows how to create a disruptor for the `nginx` service and inject a delay of 100ms and a 10% of requests returning a http response code 500.
+- Creates a disruptor for the `nginx` service
+- Injects a delay of 100ms and a 10 percent of requests that return an http response code `500`.

 ```javascript
 import { ServiceDisruptor } from 'k6/x/disruptor';